nuejs/www/docs2/tutorials/build-a-simple-spa.md

 ## Add styling
 Now it's a good time to add styling for our views.
 For that, we create a new folder "style" and add a [bunch of CSS files](gh-link) in there.
-Then we turn it into a global folder so that all the styles are automatically included to our single-page app:
+Then we turn it into a global folder so that all the styles are automatically included in our single-page app:

 ``` yaml
 # file: site.yaml
 globals: [style]
 ```

-This change is detected by hot-reloader and the app silently turns into a properly designed graphical user interface.
+This change is detected by a hot-reloader and the app silently turns into a properly designed graphical user interface.
 Here's what we have now:

 [media]
   small: /img/spa-pages.png